jhumelsine/jhumelsine.github.io/_posts/2026-02-11-computer-science-software-engineering.md

 My Programming Languages course introduced us to [SNOBOL](https://en.wikipedia.org/wiki/SNOBOL) and [APL](https://en.wikipedia.org/wiki/APL_(programming_language)), which always felt like reading Greek from right to left.
 The source language for my Compiler class was [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)), which was the new and upcoming programming language at the time.

-Though I've not seriously thought about these languages in decades, many share common properties making it easier to learn new languages as needed.
+Though I've not seriously thought about these languages in decades, many share common properties that made it easier to learn new languages as needed.
-It creates a knowledge base that allows you to build upon and adapt.
+They created a knowledge base I could build upon and adapt.

 The only courses that retained their relevance through my career were not technology intensive.
 These were the theory and general principle courses, such as [Graph Theory](https://en.wikipedia.org/wiki/Graph_theory), [Automata Theory](https://en.wikipedia.org/wiki/Automata_theory), [Data Structures](https://en.wikipedia.org/wiki/Data_structure) and [Algorithms](https://en.wikipedia.org/wiki/Algorithm).
-Since they're based upon mathematical rigor, they tend to be evergreen.
+Since they're based on mathematical rigor, they tend to be evergreen.
 While I didn't use content from these courses directly, they provided a solid foundation upon which I could continue to learn as the field advanced.

 Throughout my career I had to pick up new technology, such as: